Nadeem-Abdelkader/Firewall-CRUD/README.md

 # Firewall-CRUD

+## What Is This?
-CRUD application written in Python using Tkinter and MySQL
+This is a simple CRUD (create, read, update, and delete) application written in Python using Tkinter and MySQL.

-## Software Dependicies
+## Software Dependencies

 1. Python 3.10: <https://www.python.org/downloads/>
 2. Tkinter